 - They can be noisier if your dog is particularly playful and active in their crate

 - Expert escape artist dogs can sometimes escape from wire crates

 Midwest iCrate Pet Crates

 We have assessed that the Midwest iCrate Pet Crates offer fantastic value for money and are a solid option for those looking for a wire crate for their dog.
-The iCrate is an extremely popular choice of crate on Amazon.
+The iCrate is a highly popular choice of crate on Amazon.
 With over 11 thousand mostly positive reviews you will hardly go wrong with this crate.
-It comes in a variety of sizes to suit any dog from 18 inches to 48 inches, they also come with a single door or double door option.
+It comes in a variety of sizes to suit any dog from 18 inches to 48 inches, and they also are available with a single door or double door option.